About the Clusters Initiative

 In the fall of 2010, SBA funded its initial three clusters in collaboration with the Department of Commerce, the Department of Energy, the Environmental Protection Agency, and several other agencies.
 These clusters are located in the Greater Philadelphia region, Florida, and Ohio.
 Read more

 SBA Supports Clusters Across the US Learn more

-The third report, published in June 2013, evaluates the outcomes observed during the second year of the initiative, including the employment, revenue, and payroll of the small businesses as well as their ability to spur innovation and obtain financing.
+The third report, published in July 2014, evaluates the outcomes observed during the third year of the initiative, including the employment, revenue, and payroll of the small businesses as well as their ability to spur innovation and obtain financing.
 Furthermore, the report analyzes the regional economic impact of the economic activity of the clusters’ small business participants.